What’s the deal with Gamma Alpha?

 If you want to know if we have a spot open, the best thing to do is to email us at email@example.com and ask.

-Where’s the nearest (store, park, laundromat, etc.)?
-Do I need a car?
+Where’s the nearest store, park, laundromat, etc.?
+Do I need a car for the location?

-We’re about 1/2 a mile (as the crow flies) east of the intersection of Washtenaw and Geddes.
+-We’re about 1/2 a mile (as the crow flies) east of the intersection of Washtenaw and Geddes.
 The nearest corner store is about 1/2 a mile away, and the People’s Food Coop, Trader Joes, and larger supermarkets are 1.5 miles away or more.
-We’re close to several bus lines, including the Link, which runs during the school year.
+We are close to several University of Michigan and Ann Arbor city bus lines that some members of the house frequently use.

-At any give time, about 1/4 of our residents don’t have cars.
+-At any give time, about 1/4 to 1/3 of our residents do not have cars.
 Between your feet, a bicycle, the bus, and shared car rides, everyone is able to get where they need to be.
-If you have a car, we have parking in the driveway or on the street (some, but not all, streets require a $40/year residential parking permit).
+If you have a car, we have parking in the driveway or on the street.

-Getting to campus is easy on foot or by bike: central (~15 mins walking) and north campus (~35 walking, 15 by bike).
+-Getting to campus is easy on foot or by bike: central/medical campuses (~15-20 minutes walking) and north campus (~35 mins. walking, 15 mins. by bike).

 How much work is required of residents?

-Not too much, but more than if you rented, since we own the house.
-Therefore, in order to maintain the house and keep it running, we require that residents do the following:
+Not too much, but more than if you rented an apartment or house owned by someone else.
+In order to maintain the house and keep it running, we require that all residents take part in the following:

 - Weekly chores (e.g., cleaning the kitchen).
 Each chore takes about 30-60 minutes.